viquta/MrGrammar/docs/01-architecture-overview.md

 | Rotate refresh tokens | Enabled |
 | Blacklist after rotation | Disabled |

 The frontend stores the access and refresh tokens in `localStorage`.
 Every API request includes the access token in the `Authorization: Bearer <token>` header.
-When an access token expires, the frontend obtains a new one via the `/api/auth/token/refresh/` endpoint.
+The backend exposes `/api/auth/token/refresh/`, but the current frontend client only injects the stored bearer token and does not yet implement automatic refresh-and-retry on `401 Unauthorized` responses.

 ---